 Compensate for component misalignments and movement during operation.

-Inappropriately specified, badly designed, or poorly assembled fittings can be very dangerous; increasing the likelihood of failure or fluid leakage.
+Inappropriately specified, badly designed, or poorly assembled fittings can be very dangerous; increasing the likelihood of failure, fluid leakage, or in the worst case personal injury.

 While smaller companies may think they have been using certain technologies without incident for many years, they should appreciate the wider industry data and make sure they are using the latest and best techniques wherever possible.

-This image shows a typical hydraulic pipework and fitting arrangement.
+This image shows a typical hydraulic pipe and fitting arrangement.
 The manifold has a machined, threaded port to the male stud coupling port adaptor.
-The adaptor has a 24o cone fitting that accepts the formed pipe end.Importantly there is a face to face seal and elastomeric seal at both the manifold and pipe connections.
-It is not always necessary to have both a metal to metal face seal and ORing seal although this will provide the best chance for maintaining a leak free joint.
-The fitting performance will depend on the nature of the hydraulic system e.g. the environment, temperatures, vibration and severity of the pressure ripple.
+The adaptor has a flat face that is clamped against the manifold and will ensure the seal is retained correctly e.g. it won't extrude out of the gap.
+The flat faces will probably not be machined well enough to make a seal without the Oring.
+The pipe connection has a 24-degree cone that will accept and align the formed pipe would also seal without an Oring, provided the pipework is not made from stainless steel.
+It may not be necessary to have both a metal to metal face seal and ORing seal although this will provide the best chance for maintaining a leak-free joint.
+The fitting performance will also depend on the nature of the hydraulic system e.g. the environment, temperatures, vibration, and severity of the pressure ripple.
 If the conditions under which the pipework is operating are arduous, then the most effective type of fitting will be required.
 If the duty is only light then lower specification fittings may be sufficient.

 When considering the installation of any hydraulic system the designers must consider the level of vibration or relative movement between components.
 They must also consider the manufacturing tolerances and flexibility of the interconnecting pipework to make sure the assemblies can be manufactured and that there is enough flexibility to avoid fatigue failures later in the equipment's life.